qiao-ning-zhan/assignment2-1563501/readme.md

 ## Usage Instructions

-1. **Access the Application**: Navigate to the deployed application URL: `https://assignment2-1563501-vush9h64aryhpakmbwdpoc.streamlit.app`.
+1. **Access the Application**: Navigate to the deployed application URL: `https://assignment2-1563501-vush9h64aryhpakmbwdpoc.streamlit.app`

-2. **Initial Explanation**: Read the assistant's introduction to understand how the tool works.
+2. **Initial Explanation**: Read the assistant's introduction to understand how the tool works

 3. **Answer Questions**: The questionnaire is divided into **4 steps**, each containing **3 questions**.
-For each question, select the most appropriate answer from the options provided.
+For each question, select the most appropriate answer from the options provided

-4. **Submit Responses**: After answering all questions in a step, click the **"Submit Step X"** button to submit your responses for that step.
+4. **Submit Responses**: After answering all questions in a step, click the **"Submit Step X"** button to submit your responses for that step

-5. **Additional Information**: After completing all steps, you have the option to provide any additional information that may support your application.
+5. **Additional Information**: After completing all steps, you have the option to provide any additional information that may support your application

-6. **Final Analysis**: Click on **"Get Final Analysis"** to receive a comprehensive evaluation of your eligibility for a Protection Visa based on your responses and any additional information provided.
+6. **Final Analysis**: Click on **"Get Final Analysis"** to receive a comprehensive evaluation of your eligibility for a Protection Visa based on your responses and any additional information provided

 7. **Review Results**: Read the final analysis carefully.
-This will help you understand your position and any potential next steps.
+This will help you understand your position and any potential next steps

 ## Test Cases